lnardon/FlyMeToTheMoon/README.md

 # FlyMeToTheMoon
 My personal config for nvim.
+Built on top of Kickstart.nvim.

 ###### It is mandatory to listen to some Frank Sinatra while using this repo.